-- a) Subject has had a recent surgical procedure(s) in the area of intended treatment and muscle contractions may disrupt the healing process. - b) Subject has had an invasive fat reduction procedure (e.g., liposuction, mesotherapy) in the area of intended treatment. - c) Subject needs to administer or has a known history of subcutaneous injections into the area of intended treatment (e.g., heparin, insulin) within the past month. - d) Subject has not had an intrauterine contraceptive device inserted or removed within the past month. - e) Subject has a bleeding disorder - f) Subject is taking or has taken diet pills or supplements within the past month. - g) Subject has a metal implant or active implanted device such as a cardiac pacemaker, cochlear implant, intrathecal pump, hearing aids, defibrillator, or drug delivery system. - h) Subject agrees not to change muscle exercise routine in the treatment area (abdominal and/or gluteal) while participating in the study - i) Subject has pulmonary insufficiency. - j) Subject has a cardiac disorder. - k) Subject has a malignant tumor. - l) Subject has been diagnosed with a seizure disorder such as epilepsy. - m) Subject currently has a fever. - n) Subject is diagnosed with Grave's disease. - o) Subject is pregnant or intending to become pregnant during the study period (in the next 9 months). - p) Subject is lactating or has been lactating in the past 6 months. - q) Subject is unable or unwilling to comply with the study requirements. - r) Subject is currently enrolled in a clinical study of any other investigational drug or device. - s) Any other condition or laboratory value that would, in the professional opinion of the Investigator, potentially affect the subject's response or the integrity of the data or would pose an unacceptable risk to the subject.
+- a) Subject has had a surgical procedure(s) in the area of intended treatment. - b) Subject has had an invasive fat reduction procedure (e.g., liposuction, mesotherapy) in the area of intended treatment. - c) Subject has had a non-invasive fat reduction, body contouring and/or skin tightening procedure in the area of intended treatment within the past 12 months. - d) Subject has numbness, tingling or other altered sensation in the treatment area. - e) Subject needs to administer or has a known history of subcutaneous injections into the area of intended treatment (e.g., heparin, insulin) within the past month. - f) Subject has not had an intrauterine contraceptive device inserted or removed within the past month. - g) Subject has a known history of cryoglobulinemia, cold urticaria, cold agglutinin disease, or paroxysmal cold hemoglobinuria - h) Subject has a known history of Raynaud's disease, or any known condition with a response to cold exposure that limits blood flow to the skin. - i) Subject has a history of bleeding disorder or is taking any medication that in the Investigator's opinion may increase the subject's risk of bruising. - j) Subject has known sensitivity or allergy to isopropyl alcohol and propylene glycol, or latex. - k) Subject is taking or has taken diet pills or supplements within the past month. - l) Subject has any dermatological conditions, such as moderate to excessive skin laxity, or scars in the location of the treatment sites, that may interfere with the treatment or evaluation (stretch marks is not an exclusion). - m) Subject has a metal implant or active implanted device such as a pacemaker, defibrillator, or drug delivery system. - n) Subject has been involved in any type of abdominal muscle training program within the previous 6 months. - o) Subject has pulmonary insufficiency. - p) Subject has a cardiac disorder.

+- q) Subject has a malignant tumor. - r) Subject has been diagnosed with epilepsy. - s) Subject currently has a fever. - t) Subject is pregnant or intending to become pregnant during the study period (in the next 9 months). - u) Subject is lactating or has been lactating in the past 6 months. - v) Subject is unable or unwilling to comply with the study requirements. - w) Subject is currently enrolled in a clinical study of any other investigational drug or device. - x) Any other condition or laboratory value that would, in the professional opinion of the Investigator, potentially affect the subject's response or the integrity of the data or would pose an unacceptable risk to the subject.